americanexpress/one-app/docs/recipes/Adding-Styles.md

 ### Share Reakit across all your modules

 You can use [one-app-bundler's](https://github.com/americanexpress/one-app-cli/tree/master/packages/one-app-bundler) `providedExternals` and `requiredExternals` to avoid duplicating Reakit across all your modules.
+Furthermore, due to Reakit using React's context API, in order for your child modules to leverage this, you **MUST** add it to `providedExternals` as well as `requiredExternals`.

 #### Add Reakit as a `providedExternals` in your Root Module